Jihad Dib: Political career

 Following the resignation of Shadow Minister for Education Linda Burney to contest the federal seat of Barton, Dib was appointed to replace her in the portfolio.
 He served as Shadow Education Minister in the shadow ministries of Luke Foley and Michael Daley.
 Following the 2019 election, Dib was appointed as Shadow Minister for Youth, Juvenile Justice, Skills and TAFE and Shadow Minister Assisting on Multiculturalism in the shadow Ministry of Jodi McKay.
-In 2021, he was moved to the Emergency Services, Energy and Climate Change portfolios in the frontbench led by Chris Minns.
-Dib's seat of Lakemba was abolished by the New South Wales Electoral Commission prior to the 2023 election and Dib registered to contest the neighbouring seat of Bankstown.
+In 2021 he was moved to the Emergency Services, Energy and Climate Change portfolios in the frontbench led by Chris Minns.
+Dib's seat of Lakemba was abolished by the New South Wales Electoral Commission prior to the 2023 election and Dib registered to contest the seat of Bankstown.

+In August 2025, Dib attended the March for Humanity in Sydney, a large protest highlighting the plight of Palestinians in the Gaza conflict.

 Personal life

 Dib is married to Erin, who graduated as a Japanese teacher in the same year as he graduated, and with whom he has three children.
 His brother is boxing champion Billy Dib.